FelipeCevallos/capy_minter/README.md

 1. `/src/components`: UI components and Web3 integrations
 2. `/src/app`: Page layouts and routing
 3. `/src/lib`: Contract interfaces and chain configuration

+Then we will grab the main files from v0.dev and import them into our frontend directory, making sure the correct files go into the corresponding folders.

 ### Implementing Web3 Connectivity